mwojnars/hypertag/README.md

     Let's stick with a Ford: 60000.
 --->

-There is a shortcut version "?" of the "try" syntax which can only be used without "else" clauses, to suppress exceptions:
+There is a shortcut version "?" of the "try" syntax, which has no "else" clauses, and so is only used to suppress exceptions:

     ? | Price of Opel is $cars['opel'].

-Importantly, the shortcut "?" _can_ be used as a prefix (on the same line) with a tagged block, which is not possible with the basic syntax.
+Importantly, the shortcut "?" can prepend a tagged block (on the same line), which is not possible with the basic syntax.
 The code below renders empty string instead of raising an exception:

-    ? b : a href=$cars.url | the "a" tag fails because "cars" has no "url"
+    ? b : a href=$cars.url | the "a" tag fails because "cars" has no "url" member

-The "try" block is particularly useful when combined with expression
+The "try" block is particularly useful when combined with _qualifiers_:
-_qualifiers_: "optional" (`?`) and "obligatory" (`!`), placed at the end of (sub)expressions to mark that a given piece of calculation either:
+"optional" (`?`) and "obligatory" (`!`), placed at the end of (sub)expressions to mark that a given piece of calculation either:

 - can be ignored (replaced with `''`) if it fails with an exception (`?`); or
 - must be non-empty (not false), otherwise an exception will be raised (`!`).